Inheriting issues with cholesterol

 Another class of lipid-lowering medications, bile acid sequestrants (such as cholestyramine or colesevelam), may also be used.
 These drugs reduce the amount of cholesterol absorbed by the intestines.
 This, in turn, lowers the amount of cholesterol that gets into the bloodstream.

 Two newly developed injectable antibodies, known as PCSK9 inhibitors, can also be used to lower cholesterol levels.
 These medications target and block the PCSK9 protein, which frees up more receptors on the liver to remove LDL cholesterol from blood.
-Although FDA-approved, PCSK9 inhibitors are a new, costly treatment option, with limited use.
+Although FDA-approved, PCSK9 inhibitors are a new, somewhat costly treatment option, with limited use.